Amari Valley

 The Amari Valley is a fertile valley on the foothills of Mount Ida and Mount Kedros in Crete.
 The valley was known as a center of resistance to the Germans during the Battle of Crete and the German occupation.
-After the abduction of General Heinrich Kreipe the Germans destroyed a number of villages in the area, killing many of their inhabitants.
+After the abduction of General Heinrich Kreipe, the German army destroyed a number of villages in the area, killing more than 160 of their inhabitants.

 Prehistory

 The ancient city of Phaistos expanded with satellite development into the Amari Valley in the late Bronze Age, establishing a settlement at Monastiraki.